IBM/power-up/docs/OPCG_intro_setup.rst

    and PXE connection to a management switch. (see the example cluster in Appendix-D)
 -  Cable the deployer node to the cluster management network.
-It is strongly recommended that the deployer node be connected directly to the management switch.
+It is required that the deployer node be connected directly to the management switch.
 For large cluster deployments, a 10 Gb connection is recommended.
 The deployer node must also have access to the public internet (or site) network for accessing software and operating